w3term/.github/profile/README.md

 ## Purpose

-This project is a web-terminal that can be embedded in any website.
+This project is a web terminal that can be embedded in any website.
 It provides multiple Linux terminal which can be very useful when following online workshops / tutorials.

 ## Overall Architecture